BMW-lab-MSU/drone_lidar_spec/README.md

 ## Directories 📂

-### calc_norms
+### scripts
+contains miscellaneous infrequently used scripts
+- calc_norms.py
-📐 Calculate normalization values used for detection in backbone preprocessing.
+    - calculate the normalization values for backbone training

 ### det_outputs
 🖼️ Some outputs from random images from COCO using the mmdet inference demo.
 *Note: These will need to be deleted in the final version.*
+# MOVING THIS TO BLACKMORE

 ### mmdetection
 📚 The cloned repository of the mmdetection library.